First impressions count.

 Sending one email a day will work best for the majority of the welcome email series.

-That way, you’re not waiting too long between emails, which makes your campaign feel like a logical, joined-up sequence, with a clear progression from one message to the next.
+That way, you’re not waiting too long between emails, which makes your campaign feel like a logical, joined-up sequence with a clear progression from one message to the next.

 However, few things are black and white in the world of sales and marketing.

-Fact is, it might make sense to give your prospects a little more time before following up.
+The fact is, it might make sense to give your prospects a little more time before following up.

 Maybe you want to give them a couple of days to finish reading your 5,000-word ebook or get to grips with your product in a free trial.